chainguard-dev/edu/content/chainguard/chainguard-images/reference/vertical-pod-autoscaler-recommender/image_specs.md

 images: []
 menu:
   docs:
-    parent: "Vertical-pod-autoscaler-recommender"
+    parent: "vertical-pod-autoscaler-recommender"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all public variants of the Chainguard **Vertical-pod-autoscaler-recommender** Image.
+This page shows detailed information about all public variants of the Chainguard **vertical-pod-autoscaler-recommender** Image.

 ## Variants Compared
 The **vertical-pod-autoscaler-recommender** Chainguard Image currently has 2 public variants: